haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/widgets/widget_tabs.md

 **Default value**: `false`

 <h3 id="fedg_tabs_options-collapsibleElement"><code>collapsibleElement</code></h3>
-Selector of the element for which the collapsible widget is initialized.
+Selector of the element for which the 可折叠窗小工具 is initialized.

 **Type**: String